tjennings/described/README.md

                         A compatible model type.
 One of: blip2_opt(pretrain_opt2.7b, caption_coco_opt2.7b, pretrain_opt6.7b, caption_coco_opt6.7b), blip2_t5(pretrain_flant5xl,
                         caption_coco_flant5xl, pretrain_flant5xxl), blip2(pretrain, coco)
-  --path PATH           Path to images to be captioned
+  --path PATH           Path to images to be captioned --prefix PREFIX       a string applied at the beginning of each caption --suffix SUFFIX       a string applied at the end of each caption
 ```